Skip to main content

 Is Taper Relief supported?

-No. Taper Relief was abolished from 6 April 2008.
-Since the calculator only supports tax years from 2008/09 onwards, it is not relevant.
+No, and you won't need it.
+Taper Relief was scrapped from 6 April 2008, and since the calculator only covers tax years from 2008/09 onwards, it simply doesn't come into play.

 Is Indexation Allowance supported?

-No. Indexation Allowance for individuals was frozen at December 2017 and abolished for disposals after 1 January 2018.
-The calculator does not apply indexation.
+No. Indexation Allowance — an old relief that adjusted gains for inflation — was frozen at December 2017 and then removed for individuals on disposals after 1 January 2018.
+The calculator doesn't apply it.

 Is Change of Status (business/non-business asset) supported?